ewhac/blender-import-vs3d/object_format.md

 | 3      | 48 - 63    | Unfilled outline (wireframe) |

-A "glossy" surface means the polygon has a specular attribute, and will appear to reflect the white light source off the surface.
+A "glossy" surface means the polygon has a specular attribute, and will appear to reflect white light from the light source.
 A "matte" surface has no specular attribute; it will only appear in the base color.
-An "unshaded " polygon is rendered fully illuminated, regardless of its orientation to the light source.
+An "unshaded" polygon is rendered fully illuminated, regardless of its orientation to the light source(s).

 ##### Translucent Polygons (v2.0) #####